hablapps/doric/README.md

 This is a runtime error.
 That's not what we want.
 We'd rather get a compile-time error.

-Here's how we can run the same code with `columnsf` defined in this faisca library:
+Here's how we can run the same code with `TypedFunctions` defined in this library:

 ```scala
 df.withColumn("hour", "some_int".ic.hour)